The Boykin Family

 Danielle

-Previously, I was the co-founder and Vice President of Product Development at UbqC (Pronounced as the word "Ubiquicy").
-UbqC is a storage infrastructure company.
+As an engineering manager I was the VP of Engineering at eProvenance, a company that monitored fine wine during transport and storage, The VP of Engineering for Oxy Systems, a company developing social networking software for the mobile industry.
+Before that I was co-founder and Vice President of Product Development at UbqC (Pronounced as the word "Ubiquicy").
+UbqC was a storage infrastructure company.
 The company's intellectual property was acquired in 2005.

 Prior to UbqC, I was the Vice-President of Engineering at InfoLibria in Waltham, MA.
 InfoLibria is (was) a five year old startup company specializing in Internet Content Distribution and Delivery.
 What that means is we enable new services that require high-bandwidth content distribution, such as video and audio.
 In short, with an InfoLibria enabled solution, think of being able to watch TV on your computer.
 InfoLibria ceased operation in December 2002.
 I guess there isn't much to say about them anymore.